TimRobben/Image-Database-Steganography/README.md

 PQ-UNIWARD: Butora, J., & Fridrich, J. (2021).
 Revisiting Perturbed Quantization.
 Proceedings of the 2021 ACM Workshop on Information Hiding and Multimedia Security. https://doi.org/10.1145/3437880.3460396

-The commands to run these methods on all images can be found in /commands.
+The commands to run these methods on all images can be found in Application & Preparation/commands.